openminted/alvis-docker/openminted-components/uc-tdm-as-e/README.md

 # uc-tdm-AS-E

-This component is the workflow for the OpenMinTeD AS-E use case.
+recognizes phenotypes, genes, markers, and wheat-related taxa.
+It categorizes the phenotypes with the Wheat Trait Ontology.
+It is the workflow for the OpenMinTeD AS-E use case.

 ## test-data
 The test-data folder contains data to run the workflow.
 More specifically: